jeremy scott took us to the circus for moschino's resort show in la

 Image courtesy of Moschino.

-Last Friday’s Moschino Women’s Resort and Men's spring/summer 18 fashion show was a clever homage to the whimsical spectacle that is the circus.
-Walking into the tent, many stiletto heels sank into the hay covered ground as celebrities like Gwen Stefani, Kris Jenner, Justine Skye, Billy Idol and Emma Roberts filed in to find their seats in the multi-coloured encampment.
+Last Friday’s Moschino Women’s Resort and Mens SS18 fashion show was a clever homage to the whimsical spectacle that is the circus.
+Walking into the tent, many stiletto heels sank into the hay covered ground as celebrities like Gwen Stefani, Kris Jenner, Justine Skye, Billy Idol, and Emma Roberts filed in to find their seats in the multi-colored encampment.

 After the plate spinning and juggling introduction, lights dimmed and a single spotlight flickered on.
 The ringleader of the Italian fashion house, Jeremy Scott, dressed in a top hat and tracksuit adorned with golden rope lapels and skeleton design, stepped out to welcome the crowd, “Ladies and gentlemen, boys and girls — let the show begin!”

 And what a show it was.
 Much of Scott’s design philosophy includes a mixing of high luxury with low art and this collection was no different.
 The juxtaposition of huge clown glasses and suspenders with boudoir gowns that moved elegantly through the maze of fashion-carnies, further solidified him as a seminal designer of our decade.
 Highlights included a chic bedazzled leopard print dress (trust us, it was chic in its simplicity), a harlequin leather jacket, and a bodysuit surrounded by a flurry of realistic white doves.